Here’s why there are great benefits to readers theaters…

 In a nutshell, readers’ theaters are short plays that focus on vocal rather than visual expression.
-There’s no need for students to memorize lines or create fancy costumes (can we say low maintenance?!)
+There’s no need for students to memorize lines or create fancy costumes.

 The focus is on helping students gain reading fluency, accuracy, and expression.

 Those are the three key benefits of readers theaters that reading specialists and literacy experts often speak about.

 The comprehension part comes in when a readers’ theater is used to learn about concepts related to social studies, science, math, and/or literacy.

 Not only are they FUN, but readers’ theater scripts enrich students’ understanding of a variety of academic subjects.
 This is done by bringing content to life through the use of imagination and (organized) play!

 These scripts are flexible teaching resources and can be used in your lessons a bunch of different ways!